Project Reports

 All instructions required to re-assemble project, connect IO to lab boards, configure and demonstrate.

+All instructions required to demonstrate.
 What do the buttons and switches do?

 Include file names of binary/configuration files which should all be in your source and binary archive submitted with your final report.